 Bottega Giotti, one of the most famous leather shops in Florence Kirill Lata, CC BY 3.0, via Wikimedia Commons

 Leather has long been a staple of Italy.
 In the 1200s, the Arte dei Cuoiai, the leather workers guild, was formed in Florence.
-Today, there are still many leather stores in Florence.
+Today, there are still many leather stores in the city.
 Two popular outdoor markets are the San Lorenzo Market and Mercato Nuovo.
 While shopping, price differences help you determine the leather’s value.
 It will be marked by whether it’s made in Florence, made in Italy, or made elsewhere.

-Insider Tip: If you’re looking for the best of the best, the term to look for is “pieno fiore.”
+If you’re looking for the best of the best, the term to look for is “pieno fiore.”
 If you don’t want imitation leather, avoid the term “similpelle.”

 2. Gold Jewelry from Ponte Vecchio